SubbalakshmiC/CCNA-1/ccnaDan.md

 | Session | network session management.
 Keeps the connection going to the right location.
 Outgoing is the normal port, but incoming is randomised to the session and then translated to the correct machine by the router.
 | Transport  | defines how the data is to be transported across the network, implements TCP and UDP
 | Network  | Network to network connectivity. handles ip addresses.
 Routers
 | Data Link  | Device to device connectivity. handles MAC addresses.
-Switches. only works on a local network this is how ARP is used
+Switches. only works on a local network this is how ARP is used.
+Tells you how to interoperate the binary
 | Physical  | How the data is represented on the raw media. e.g. ±5 volts, LED on for x miliseconds (encoding, need a clock to know when a signal ends)